realworldocaml/book/en/concurrent-programming-with-async.md

   (word,result')
 ```

-This will work, and will cause the connection to shut-down cleanly
+This will work, and will cause the connection to shutdown cleanly
 when we time out; but our code no longer explicitly knows whether or
 not the timeout has kicked in.
 In particular, the error message on a
 timeout will now be `Unexpected failure` rather than `Timed out`,